Dax Function: COALESCE

 Sales Status = COALESCE(Sales[Actual Sales], AVERAGE(Sales[Predicted Sales]), 0)

-Explanation: Replaces missing actual sales with the average of predicted sales or 0
+Explanation: Replaces missing actual sales with the average of predicted sales or 0 if all values are blank.

 Tips and Tricks